-Renaissance Elementary Charter School (the "School") a Department of Renaissance Charter School, Inc. and a component unit of the School Board of Miami-Dade County, Florida, was established as a public charter elementary school for students from kindergarten to fifth grade in Miami-Dade County.
-As of June 30, 2014, 907 students were enrolled in the School.
-Renaissance Charter School, Inc. was organized in August 1998 as a Florida nonprofit corporation.
+Keys Gate Charter High School (the "School"), a Department of Renaissance Charter School, Inc. and a component unit of the School Board of Miami-Dade County, Florida, was established in July 2010 as a public charter school to serve students from ninth to twelfth grade in Miami-Dade County.
+The School is sponsored by its charter-holder, Renaissance Charter School, Inc. (the "REN"), a Florida nonprofit corporation organized in August 1998.
+As of June 30, 2015, 1,122 students were enrolled in the School.

 The basic financial statements of the School present only the balances, activity and disclosures related to the School.
-They do not purport to, and do not, present the financial position of the Renaissance Charter School, Inc. as of June 30, 2014 and its changes in financial position or budgetary comparisons, where applicable, for the year then ended in conformity with accounting principles generally accepted in the United States of America.
-Renaissance Charter School, Inc. (Note 8) is an entity created to fund the purchase of the facility housing the School's operations.
+They do not purport to, and do not, present fairly the financial position of Renaissance Charter School, Inc. as of June 30, 2015, and its changes in financial position or budgetary comparisons, where applicable, for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+Renaissance Charter School, Inc. (Note 10) is an entity created to fund the purchase of the facility housing the School's operations.
 Accordingly, these basic financial statements only include balances, activity and disclosures related to the School.